December 22, 2025

 Buy 1 kWh from Grid at NightYou pay ~35cYou're buying back energy you gave away cheaply

 As you can see, the goal is simple: minimise the amount of expensive power you buy from the grid.
-A solar battery storage system is the ultimate tool for the job.

 Key Takeaway: Maximising self-consumption means using your own solar power to avoid buying expensive grid electricity, making each kilowatt-hour you generate significantly more valuable.